Corruption in Jordan

 Corruption in Jordan is a social and economic issue.

+Overview

+Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), gave Jordan a score of 49.
+When ranked by score, Jordan ranked 59th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+Compared to regional scores, the average score among Middle Eastern and North African countries was 39.
+The best score among Middle Eastern and North African countries was 68 and the worst score was 12.
+For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).

 Dynamics

 Societal interests in Jordan are generally not channelled through political parties, but through informal networks.
 Favouritism, cronyism, nepotism and bribery, as is the use of influence or personal and business connections to gain favours, such as jobs or access to goods and services, are covered by a particular phenomenon known as wasta, the middleman.
-Transparency International's 2017 Corruption Perception Index ranks the country 59th least corrupt out of 180 countries.

-There have been corruption cases involved high-level business and political officials with connections to the royal family.
-A business survey, the World Economic Forum's Global Competitiveness Report 2013-2014, reports that corruption is considered one of the obstacles for doing business in Jordan by business executives.
+There have been corruption cases involving high-level business and political officials with connections to the royal family.